-QBuild are currently inviting applications for a Supervisor to join our team based in Maryborough on a Permanent Full Time basis.
+QBuild are currently inviting applications for a Supervisor to join their team based in Toowoomba on a Permanent Full Time basis.
 The primary purpose of the position is to assist in managing and coordinating project planning and delivery .

 Read the following information:

 To apply for this position, create a quality resume.
 Here are some tips on how to create a great one.

 Go right to the point.
 This is a basic tip, but largely disregarded by candidates; Divide the curriculum content by topics; Avoid formatting that deviates from the rules; Use simple but appropriate language; Avoid pretensions to salary; Make a careful review; Speak the truth, be it sincere!

 Observe carefully on the job application page how you send your CV.12 dias

 Follow little tips on how to do a Success interview!